sunsetmountain/raspberryOpenCV/README.md

 ./initialsoftware.sh
 ```

-Open your  /etc/dphys-swapfile and then edit the put the CONF_SWAPSIZE variable back to the original value:
+Open your /etc/dphys-swapfile and then put the CONF_SWAPSIZE variable back to the original value:

 ```
 CONF_SWAPSIZE=100